andrew-candela/chatbot/README.md

 If you like running things from the terminal and paying for stuff that is otherwise free, then this repo is for you!

+Currently this supports using OpenAI and Anthropic LLMs.

 ## Installation

 Don't have Go installed on your machine, but still want to get in on the fun